Lafolie/Jupiter/README.md

 The *saveDir* directory is created on the first `jupiter.load` call if it does not already exist.

 Since Jupiter uses the [love.filesystem][2] module files are **always** stored in the [user save directory][3].
 Files are also loaded from here, although if they are not found LÖVE will look inside the boot directory (which contains your main.lua).

+######Etymology

+The name Jupiter was chosen because the library pertains to file i/o, and Io just happens to be a Jovian satellite.
+I made a pun!
+Oh dear.

 [1]: http://love2d.org/ "LÖVE"
 [2]: http://love2d.org/wiki/love%2efilesystem "love.filesystem documentation"